Just because you're talking doesn't mean anyone is listening.

 Pam: Breathing builds the foundation:

-• Learn to breathe from the diaphragm, and practice daily.
-When driving, breathe in for 10 counts, hold for 15, and breathe out for 10.
+Learn to breathe from the diaphragm, and practice daily.
+When

+driving, breathe in for 10 counts, hold for 15, and breathe out for 10.
 Repeat 10 times.

-• Post sticky note reminders to breathe during phone time.
+Post sticky note reminders to breathe during phone time.
 Shallow breathing inhibits the voice.
-Is it different when you talk to your mother or friend, vs. your manager or a big client?
+Is it different when you talk to your mother

-• Posture feeds your voice and message.
+other people's lips move they speak.
+Open up your mouth and use your lips and tongue to articulate all of the sounds of the words.
+Stop taking shortcuts in your speech, and pronounce words correctly!
+Posture feeds your voice and message.
 It directly reflects your thoughts and how your body responds.
 Your posture sends out a silent message.
 How you sit or stand tells how you see, relate and interact with the world.
 With poor posture, your body has trouble taking in air.
 Stand and sit up straight when talking, even on the phone.
 People will know the difference.
+Breathing consistently every time takes practice.
+Once you master it, your voice will never betray you.

-You will sound great, and exude confidence, credibility and authority.
+credibility and authority.
 That's exactly where you want to be!

 Conclusion